hyprwm/hyprland-wiki/pages/Useful Utilities/Color-Pickers.md

+# Color Pickers

-Color pickers are useful for quickly grabbing a color of *something* on your screen.
+Color pickers are useful for quickly grabbing a color of _something_ on your screen.

 We recommend our own solution, which, so far, seems to be the only one that doesn't suck.